JakeTurner616/DiscordMovieBot/README.md

 - `/pbsdownload <video_url>`
   - Downloads content from pbs.org or any PBS site.

+> [!NOTE]
+> If you're looking for code to programmatically find and download e-books and pdf files with more control, check out [Infinity Library](https://github.com/JakeTurner616/Infinity-Library).
+It's a Java desktop program designed to easily locate and obtain e-textbooks in a variety of formats from mirrors across the internet.

 - `/booksearch <title> <fiction/non-fiction>`
   - Searches and downloads books from libgen.